 Mike Wait SC

-Mike was the Crown Solicitor of South Australia during 2019-20.
-As Crown Solicitor, he was responsible for leading the CSO, which comprises the Public Law, Civil Litigation, Crown Counsel, Outposted Lawyers and Commercial, Environment and Native Title sections.
+Laura was appointed the Crown Solicitor, commencing 3 August 2020.
+The Crown Solicitor of South Australia is responsible for leading the Crown Solicitor’s Office (CSO), which comprises the Public Law, Civil Litigation, Crown Counsel, Commercial, Environment & Native Title and Business Services sections.
 The CSO provides advice to, and represents, the South Australian Government on behalf of the Attorney-General.
 This includes providing legal services to Cabinet, Ministers and South Australian Government agencies on a wide variety of legal issues.

-Adam is the Executive Director for the Policy and Communities division, which includes the Justice Policy and Analytics team and the Strategic Communications team which provide advice and support to the Attorney-General and the broader department.
-The division also consists of the FERU, and the offices of the Ombudsman, Public Advocate, Public Trustee, Equal Opportunity Commissioner, Commissioner for Small Business and the Commissioner for Victims' Rights which aim to protect the rights of the public.
+Adam is the Executive Director for the Policy and Community division, which includes Justice Policy and Analytics and Strategic Communications, which provide advice and support to the Attorney-General and the broader department.
+The division also consists of the offices of the Ombudsman, Public Advocate, Public Trustee, the Commissioner for Equal Opportunity, Small Business Commissioner and the Commissioner for Victims' Rights, which aim to protect the rights of the public.

 Andrew is the Executive Director of the Finance, People and Performance division.
 He is the Chief Financial Officer and responsible for leading a range of functions including Financial Services, Human Resources, Facilities, Performance and Business Services and State Records SA.
 The division also includes the South Australian Civil and Administrative Tribunal (SACAT).

-Dini is the Commissioner of Consumer Affairs and Liquor & Gambling with Consumer & Business Services (CBS).
-CBS has a very broad portfolio including consumer protection, product safety, occupational licensing, liquor licensing, gambling regulation, charities regulation, residential tenancies and births, deaths and marriages
+Dini is the Commissioner for Consumer Affairs and Liquor and Gambling within Consumer and Business Services (CBS).
+CBS has a broad portfolio including consumer protection, product safety, occupational licensing, liquor licensing, gambling regulation, charities regulation, residential tenancies, births, deaths and marriages and Justice of the Peace services.

-John is the Chief Recovery Officer and Director, Fines Enforcement and Recovery.
-The role is supported by the FERU which is responsible for the enforcement and recovery of court fines, overdue expiation fees, debts owed to the Victims of Crime Fund and civil debt owed to state government agencies.
-In addition to the recovery of debts, FERU provides a range of non-financial options for individuals to resolve outstanding fines such as community service.
+John is the Chief Recovery Officer and Director, Fines Enforcement and Recovery Unit (Fines Unit).
+The Fines Unit is responsible for the enforcement and recovery of court fines, overdue expiation fees, debts owed to the Victims of Crime Fund and civil debt owed to state government agencies.
+In addition to the recovery of debts, the Fines Unit provides a range of non-financial options for individuals to resolve outstanding fines such as community service.

 Martin Hinton QC

-Martin was appointed as the Director of Public Prosecutions on 18 November 2019.
-The Director is a statutory officer, independent of the Attorney-General’s Department, who initiates and conducts criminal prosecutions in the Magistrates, District and Supreme courts of South Australia.
-The Director also initiates and conducts appeals in the Full Court of South Australia and the High Court of South Australia.
-The Director also oversees the operations of the ODPP comprising Trial Counsel, Solicitors (including Confiscations), and Business Services (including the Witness Assistance Service) to ensure the ODPP provides the people of South Australia with an independent and effective criminal prosecution service that is timely, efficient and just.
+Martin is the Director of Public Prosecutions.
+He is a statutory officer, independent of the Attorney-General’s Department, who initiates and conducts criminal prosecutions in the Magistrates, District and Supreme courts of South Australia.
+The Director also initiates, and conducts appeals in the Full Court of South Australia and the High Court of South Australia.
+The Director oversees the operations of the Office of the Director for Public Prosecutions (ODPP) comprising Trial Counsel, Solicitors (including Confiscations), and Business Services (including the Witness Assistance Service) to ensure the ODPP provides the people of South Australia with an independent and effective criminal prosecution service that is timely, efficient and just.

-The Public Trustee is responsible for the efficient management of the Public Trustee Office and the effective implementation of the Public Trustee Act 1995.
-The role encompasses acting as Administrator, Executor or Trustee of deceased estates, as Administrator of estates of protected persons under the Guardianship and Administration Act, as Manager of estates of protected persons under the Aged and Infirm Persons’ Property Act and as Attorney or Agent.
-The Public Trustee is also the Trustee for minors as a result of distributions in intestate estates administered by private administrators and by appointment as trustees for other trusts and Wills
+Nicolle is the Public Trustee and is responsible for the efficient management of the Public Trustee Office and the effective implementation of the Public Trustee Act 1995.
+The role encompasses acting as Administrator, Executor or Trustee of deceased estates, as Administrator of estates of protected persons under the Guardianship and Administration Act 1993, as Manager of estates of protected persons under the Aged and Infirm Persons’ Property Act 1940 and as Attorney or Agent.
+The Public Trustee is also the Trustee for minors as a result of distributions in intestate estates administered by private administrators and by appointment as trustees for other trusts and Wills.

 Action for Breach of Promise of Marriage (Abolition) Act 1971